Knicks vs. 76ers odds, prediction, time: 2026 NBA playoff picks, Game 1 best bets by proven model

 SportsLine's model reveals its New York Knicks vs. Philadelphia 76ers predictions for their NBA playoffs Game 1 matchup on Monday

 Longtime rivals will meet in the second round of the NBA playoffs 2026 as the New York Knicks face the Philadelphia 76ers, with Game 1 on Monday.
 New York (53-29) knocked off Atlanta in six games to reach the East semifinals for the fourth straight year.
 Philadelphia (45-37) rallied from a 3-1 hole to upend Boston to give the Sixers their first series win since 2023.
-This is the 11th playoff matchup between the franchises, with the 76ers holding the 6-4 edge, though New York won the last meeting in 2024.
+This is the 11th playoff matchup between the franchises, with the Sixers holding the 6-4 edge, though New York won the last meeting in 2024.
+Joel Embiid (hip) is probably for the Sixers.
+Jeremy Sochan (hamstring) is questionable for New York.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second full week of the 2026 NBA playoffs on a sizzling 25-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.